 Virtual reality is the most effective way to train your medical team.
 And it’s especially valuable now, when people are looking for ways to keep their skills up without gathering too close together in a classroom or in high-fidelity simulation scenarios.
-But all the training in the world doesn’t do much good if your team gets sick along the way.
-VR headsets and hand controllers can be a breeding ground for germs, but fortunately keeping your gear clean is simple as long as you’re diligent and follow recommended safety protocols.
+Keeping your VR gear clean is simple as long as you’re following the recommended safety protocols outlined below.

 Clean your VR headset, hand controllers and laptop after every user, no exceptions.
-This means wiping down hard surfaces with an antibacterial wipe.
+This means wiping down hard surfaces with a disinfectant cleaning wipe.
 And cleaning the headset lenses BUT with a non-abrasive, non-alcohol based wipe.

 Softer or more porous surfaces, such as foam and leather, are more prone to hiding viruses and fungi.
 We recommend replacing the foam faceplate with a leather PCU faceplate but you can clean any of them with the same antibacterial wipes you used for hard surfaces.
 Just make sure to pay special attention to crevices and folds.
 If you want to make the process easier, there are disposable and washable headset covers on the market, too.